-The CFC measure itself is completely general, requiring only a flow solution 286 and a network topology.
-The method presented in this paper uses the discrete 287 algorithms to compute values for each individual infrastructure system-namely, 288 (1) an integer-valued, maximum-flow algorithm to approximate resource flow 289 within infrastructures, and; (2) a modified graph-search algorithm to compute CFC 290 values.
-These design choices are for ease of explanation, and more sophisticated, 291 heterogeneous systems can be accommodated.
-One can model a water system 292 using hydraulic techniques [58], for example, coupling it to an electricity system 293 that is simulated using its own domain-specific methods.
-Given a flow solution 294 and network topology, CFC values can be computed by using Markov-chain Monte 295 Carlo or random walks (see [57] for details).
-296
+The CFC measure itself is completely general, requiring only a flow solution and a network topology.
+The method presented in this paper uses the same (discrete) algorithms to compute values for each individual infrastructure system - namely, (1) an integer-valued maximum-flow algorithm to approximate resource flow within infrastructures, and; (2) a modified graph-search algorithm to compute CFC values.
+These design choices are for ease of explanation, and more sophisticated, heterogeneous systems can be accommodated.
+One can model a water system using hydraulic techniques [55], for example, coupling it to an electricity system that is simulated using its own domain-specific methods.
+Given a flow solution and network topology, CFC values can be computed by using Markov-chain Monte Carlo or random walks (see [54] for details).

-297 3.1.1.
+3.1.1.
 Integration with GIS

-This work was motivated by the problem of providing adequate decision sup-298 port for urban planning.
-For instance, densification of urban areas is accompanied 299 by greater demand for resources; the increased demand could: (1) violate capacity 300 constraints, as in the case of the London sewer systems [59, 60], or; (2) threaten 301 the ability of a legacy infrastructure system to reliably deliver services to critical 302 locations such as hospitals and transportation hubs.
-Urban planners could benefit 303 from tools that allow them to visualize the impacts of land-use decisions on the 304 provision of critical resources and/or services.
-305
+This work was motivated by the problem of providing adequate decision support for urban planning.
+For instance, densification of urban areas is accompanied by greater demand for resources; the increased demand could: (1) violate capacity constraints, as in the case of the London sewer systems [56, 57], or; (2) threaten the ability of a legacy infrastructure system to reliably deliver services to critical locations such as hospitals and transportation hubs.
+Urban planners could benefit from tools that allow them to visualize the impacts of land-use decisions on the provision of critical resources and/or services.

 Effective modeling of integrated infrastructure systems requires more than a static, single-perspective approach.
-Management of disruption (and prevention of cascading failures) requires an understanding of system dynamics [61].
+Management of disruption (and prevention of cascading failures) requires an understanding of system dynamics [58].
 Furthermore, any model used to study the disruption of interdependent infrastructures needs to support two different perspectives [43]: (1) a 'system-of-systems' view that focuses on dependencies, and; (2) a traditional view of each individual system that is familiar to managers/specialists.

 One means of providing infrastructure models that support multiple perspectives is through the use of geographical information systems ("GIS") software.
-In fact, the critical information protection community has begun to use GIS as a platform for resilience and vulnerability analysis [62].
+In fact, the critical information protection community has begun to use GIS as a platform for resilience and vulnerability analysis [59].
 For this reason, the method described in this paper was explicitly designed for integration within GIS software.

-318 3.1.2.
+3.1.2.
 Data Sources

 Two major challenges arise when data sources are considered.
 First, data on infrastructure systems does not always exist, and particularly not in a form that permits detailed analysis of interdependencies.
-Second, infrastructure systems in many countries (e.g., the United States power grid) are not under the control of a single entity [61], making the data collection process difficult.
-The lack of information on infrastructure assets has motivated some researchers to develop techniques for inferring asset locations from proxy data sources (e.g., [63, 64]).
+Second, infrastructure systems in many countries (e.g., the United States power grid) are not under the control of a single entity [58], making the data collection process difficult.
+The lack of information on infrastructure assets has motivated some researchers to develop techniques for inferring asset locations from proxy data sources (e.g., [60, 61]).

 The model used in this paper is a mixture of synthetic and empirical components.
 The basic topology (i.e., road and parcel structure) was taken from downtown Toronto, albeit the boundaries were simplified in order to make diagrams feasible and to convey the basic method clearly.
-Resource demand data was obtained from published studies (e.g., [65]) and from municipal utilities.
+Resource demand profiles (e.g., hourly water consumption for hospitals) were taken from empirical studies and from municipal utilities.

-331 3.1.3.
+3.1.3.
 Implementation